pra-navi/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a new person's particulars
-2. CoordiMate validates the provided particulars
-3. CoordiMate adds the person
+2. CoordiMate adds the person

     Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The given particulars are invalid

-    * 2a1.
+    * 1a1.
 CoordiMate shows an error message.

       Use case ends.